DaPiCu/DaPiCu/README.md

-# Hey, Dapicu Hier 👋
+# Hey, Dapicu here 👋
-[Hier](https://linktr.ee/dapicu) kannst du meine anderen Socials sehen 👀
+[Here](https://linktr.ee/dapicu) you can see my other socials 👀